StefanJohnsen/pyOBJExplorer/README.md

 # How to Get Started

 To begin using the OBJExplorer, start by examining the Explore.py script.
-This script is the heart of the operation.
+This script is the heart of the operation.<br>
 To set everything up, you'll need just a few lines of code:

 ```
 from vpython import *